tarunsachdeva/blog/_posts/nine-eleven.markdown

 Eighteen years ago today, the world changed when the Twin Towers collapsed.
 It's one of those _where were you when it happened_ moments.
 This is my story.

 I was in Seattle and it was the second day of an internship at Amazon.com.
 It was 2001 and I was working on the [tiny] mobile team.
 A friend generously lent me a space on their couch while I looked for an apartment, so I was sleeping on the couch when my friend woke me and turned on the TV.

-A few days prior, I had returned from visiting my parents in Ethiopia, where my dad was stationed.
+As the events were still unfolding, many major cities were on high alert and were evacuating their skyscrapers.
+It was a real and unforgettable fear.
+It was what I felt during scud missile attacks during the first Gulf War in Saudi Arabia.

+It was also a time that brought people together.
+Strangers became family and friends, collectively supporting each other through the grief.

+Humans are capable of infinite love and hate.
+In a strange way, both were on display that day.